 Instant Pot to the rescue

-A good Asian soup needs a good broth.
+The best Chinese oxtail soup recipe calls for a quality broth.
 This normally comes in the form of a long-cooked stock made from animal bones.
 Think Japanese Ramen, Vietnamese Pho and Chinese chicken or beef bone broths.
 In an ideal world, I would have the foresight and cook panfuls of the stuff all the time, but in the real world we need a bit of help to make slow, faster!

-The Instant Pot is a real triumph when it comes to creating stocks and broths - cutting the cooking time by some 66%!!
+The Instant Pot (or pressure cooker) is a triumph when it comes to creating stocks and broths - cutting the cooking time by some 66%!!
 So, in this case, a 6 hour broth takes only 2 hours.
 That's worth the wait right!?
 If you don't have an Instant pot, I give instructions for stove-top cooking too, you'll just have longer to wait - sorry!

 Oxtails - a misunderstood ingredient